ahmer-naheed-247/ahmer-naheed-247/README.md

 </picture>

 ### 🙋🏻‍♂️ About me
-# 🔭 Currently working as a Full Stack Developer at BAM.
-  I am a NUML graduate with Bachelor's of Science in Computer Science as my last degree.
+  ****I am Ahmer Naheed, a NUML graduate with Bachelor's of Science in Computer Science as my last degree.
 I am a full stack web developer with expertise in :
 # 🌱 Frontend:
   - Html
   - Css